scraggo/scraggo.github.io/_posts/2019-03-18-coding-style-guide.md

 Much of this is taken care of by a few tools.

 1. Linter - This tool automatically formats code and catches bad and/or dangerous code practices.
 We use the Airbnb ruleset \* with some modifications. (\* We'll go into more detail below.)
 2. Code Climate - a coverage tool that analyzes the master branch and any PRs made to it.
-It will go further than the linter can by analyzing where code is not kept "DRY" and other code smells.
+It will go further than the linter can by analyzing where code could benefit from removing repetition (following DRY - Don't Repeat Yourself), nested conditional statements, and other bad practices.

 ## Environment - Setting up the linter

-For this project, we use yarn, not npm
+For this project, we use yarn, not npm. (npm is fine in my personal opinion.)

 Extensions: